getify/You-Dont-Know-JS/up & going/ch1.md

 * Finally, check the amount against your bank account balance to see if you can afford it or not.
 * You should set up some constants for the "tax rate", "phone price", and "accessory price", as well as your current "bank balance" and your "spending threshold".
 * You should define functions for calculating the tax and for formatting the price with a "$" and rounding to two decimal places.
+* **Bonus Challenge:** Try to incorporate *input* into this program, perhaps with the `prompt(..)` covered in "Input" earlier.
+You may prompt the user for their bank account balance, for example.
+Have fun and be creative!

 OK, go ahead.
 Try it.
 Don't peek at my code listing until you've given a shot yourself!

 Now, I'm obviously going to solve the practice exercise in JavaScript, since this is a JavaScript book.
-But you can do it in another language if you feel more comfortable.
+But you can do it in another language for now if you feel more comfortable.

 ```js
 var bank_balance = 303.91;